Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Introduction and results

 {\bf Consequences.} We briefly highlight some consequences of and conclusions drawn from this result:

 \paragraph{1.
-Level quantization.} A key argument of \cite[(2.8)]{Intriligator00} was that the mathematical incarnation of $N$ coinciding M5-branes is that the bare Hopf-WZ term \eqref{IntroductionWZTerm} $\widetilde S_{\rm WZ}^{\; \rm M5} = \int \tfrac{1}{2} H_3 \wedge \widehat f^\ast G_4 + \cdots$ is to be multiplied by $N(N+1)$, at least in its first summand.
-But, since by our result the two summands cannot be invariantly separated, this means that the full term has to be multiplied this way, hence that for $N$ coincident M5-branes \eqref{IntroductionWZTerm} generalizes to
+Level quantization.} A key argument of \cite[(2.8)]{Intriligator00} was that the mathematical incarnation of $N$ coinciding M5-branes is in the bare Hopf-WZ term \eqref{IntroductionWZTerm} $\widehat S_{\rm WZ}^{\; \rm M5} = \int \tfrac{1}{2} H_3 \wedge \widehat f^\ast G_4 + \cdots$ being multiplied by $N(N+1)$, at least in its first summand.
+Since, by our result here, the two summands cannot be invariantly separated, this means that the full term has to be multiplied this way, hence that for $N$ coincident M5-branes the expression \eqref{IntroductionWZTerm} generalizes to